nzkritik/omarchy-okonomi/README.md

 ### ToDo list:
 - [ ] configure install script to provide more flexible options for installs
   - [X] organise the install scripts into categories and shift them to a sub-folder
+    - [X] Option to remove some Omarchy Default Apps
+    - [X] Option to remove some Omarchy Default Webapps
     - [X] Web Browsers
     - [X] Creativity Apps
-    - [ ] Torrent Apps
+    - [X] Torrent Apps
     - [ ] Development Apps
     - [ ] File Management Apps
     - [ ] System Tools/Utilities